Arigatouz/NX-all-frameworks-/README.md

 # AllFrameworks

+## Quick Start

+Installation (required)

+- Run: `npm install --legacy-peer-deps`

+Why use `--legacy-peer-deps`?

+- This workspace mixes ESLint 9.x with multiple framework-specific ESLint plugins/configs (for Angular, React, Vue, Qwik, Solid, Svelte, and TypeScript-ESLint).
+Some of these plugins still declare peerDependencies that don't yet align with ESLint 9.
+- NPM v9/v10 strictly enforces peerDependencies and can fail installation when versions don't match exactly.
+- The `--legacy-peer-deps` flag tells npm to ignore peer dependency conflicts and proceed with installation.
+In this workspace, Nx and the configured plugins work together despite those peer range mismatches, so this is the most straightforward way to install dependencies.

+Serve all apps at once

+- Run: `npm run serve:all`
+- This uses an Nx target defined at the workspace root that runs all app dev servers concurrently (Angular, React, Vue, Qwik, Solid, Svelte).
+Output is color-coded per app to make logs easy to follow.
+Press Ctrl+C once to stop everything.

 <a alt="Nx logo" href="https://nx.dev" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="45"></a>

 ✨ Your new, shiny [Nx workspace](https://nx.dev) is almost ready ✨.